-Cash Deferred : Shares
+Cash Deferred Shares

-Date Payable/of Vesting Following results release 1 year following end of performance period 2 years following end of performance period
+Date Payable/of Vesting Following results 1 year 2 years

-' ,
+release following end following end

+of performance of performance

+period period

 Percentage 67% 16.5% 16.5%

 - The number of Shares subject to deferral is determined by dividing the deferred STI amount (being 33% of the STI payable) by the volume weighted average price (VWAP).
 VWAP is calculated over the period commencing 5 trading days before and ending 4 trading days after the performance period results release (i.e. over a total period of 10 trading days). - The Executive KMP will receive all benefits of holding the Shares in the period before vesting, including dividends, capital returns and voting rights. - Shares which have vested can only be traded, within specified trading windows, consistent with Nine's Securities Trading Policy or any applicable laws (such as the insider trading provisions). - The Board has determined that Shares will be acquired on-market to satisfy any awards under this component of the STI Plan.